 As a recitalist Andrew has explored songs of the English, German and French tradition in detail, and has also undertaken the larger-scale works in concert, such as Schumann’s Dichterliebe, Schubert’s Winterreise, Beethoven’s An die ferne Geliebte, and numerous English song cycles.

-Andrew has sung under the baton of many well-known conductors, including Sir David Willcocks, Christoph von Dohnányi, Bernard Haitink, Yves Abel, David Temple, Paul Spicer and Jan Latham Koenig.
+Andrew has sung under the baton of many well-known conductors, including Sir David Willcocks, Christoph von Dohnányi, Bernard Haitink, Yves Abel, David Temple and Paul Spicer.

 Andrew has shared the opera and concert stage with singers such as Jonas Kaufmann, James Bowman, Catherine Bott, Jose Cura, Neil Shicoff, Matti Salminen, Roberto Sacca, Violeta Urmana, John Tomlinson, Nathan Gunn, James Gilchrist, Michael Spyres, Javier Camarena, Jacques Imbrailo, Stephen Costello and many more.